 Sanders speaks on what companies and individuals can do to move from making a profit to making a difference.
 Depending on the interests of the group or company, he can address business trends, leadership, branding, empowering employees and teams to initiate change, motivating businesses to change, reducing a company's environmental footprint, strengthening relationships with host communities, and corporate social responsibility.

 A video profile and several additional video clips, testimonials from prior engagements, and information about his books are available here.
-If you are interested in exploring Tim Sanders as a speaker, please call 408-865-0888, or send us an email message here.
+To explore engaging Tim Sanders as a speaker, contact him here.
+For the most up-to-date information about Tim, visit his website here.

 A Division Of